Puppy Sleep Schedule: Training Guide

 Puppies are hardwired for two things - playing and sleeping.
 We've all seen puppies play nonstop.
 But is it normal for my puppy to sleep a lot?
 Yes!
 Similar to human babies, puppies need their sleep.

-How much should puppies sleep?
+How much do puppies sleep?

 It's perfectly normal for puppies to sleep 18-20 hours per day.
 Some puppies may sleep up to 22 hours per day.